neu-cs4520/final-project-groups4finalproject-4/README.md

   - Home
   - Shopping List
   - Favorites
-  - Settings
+  - Search

 #### Home Screen
-- **Search Functionality**: Users can search for ingredients or cuisines.
+- **Search Functionality**: Users can explore curated recipes (based on the the results of the questionnaire).
-- **Recipe Display**: A RecyclerView displays the recipe name and an image of the recipe based on the search results.
+- **Recipe Display**: A RecyclerView displays the recipe name and an image of the recipe.
+- **Clickable Recipes**: When pressed, the user will be brough to the **Recipe Details** screen, which will include detailed information about the recipe.

 #### Shopping List Screen
 - **Add Items**: Users can add items to the shopping list using a Floating Action Button, which opens a Dialog.
 - **Checkable Items**: Each item in the shopping list can be checked off once acquired.
+- **Deletable Items**: Each item in the shopping list can be deleted.

 #### Favorites Screen
 - **Favorite Recipes**: A RecyclerView displays all of the user's favorite recipes.
+- **Deletable Items**: Users can remove items from their favorites.

 #### Recipe Details Screen
 - **Recipe Information**: Clicking on a recipe in any RecyclerView brings the user to a detailed page, including: